-Clients come to me from time to time needing a mortgage who are between jobs, or are at that place where they are not working and considering retirement.
-Most are afraid that they can’t get a mortgage at all, but the truth is you don’t need a job to get a mortgage.
-Why?
+Clients come to me from time to time needing a mortgage who are between jobs or are at that place where they are not working and considering retirement.
+Most are afraid that they can’t get a mortgage at all, but the truth is you can get a mortgage with no job.
+How?
 You only need income.

 In fact, you don’t even need a job to get a mortgage at the best interest rates available.

 A Mortgage with No Job Using Non-Traditional Income

 First, let’s explore how you might have income if you don’t have a job.
 Other sources of income, common and uncommon, include:

 Social Security, or SSI: Retired people know this very well, of course, but it turns out there are other ways in which people collect this income.
 For instance, if you are on permanent disability, you might be collecting it.
 Moreover, if someone you are dependent on (say a parent) or someone who is dependent on you (say, a child) is on it, you may be able to use their income to qualify if they are living in your household.

 Pension income: Like SSI, pension income is pretty common and not surprising.
 We need to provide an award letter and bank statements to document that you are receiving the income.